Below you will find information about our current graduate students.

 Office: UH 6509

-Michael is a second-year graduate student working with Dr. Geers and Dr. Tan.
+Michael is a fifth-year graduate student working with Dr. Geers.
 He graduated from the University of California, Merced with his B.A. in Public Health and a minor in Psychology.
-He is broadly interested in treatment (i.e., medicine) side-effects, treatment-related behavior (i.e., adherence), treatment expectations, and cross-cultural research and how they relate to health-related outcomes.
-Michael enjoys running, going to the gym, exploring new locations, and hanging out with his friends during his free time
+He is broadly interested in treatment side effects, treatment-related behavior (i.e., adherence), treatment expectations, and cross-cultural research and how they relate to health-related outcomes.
+Michael enjoys running, going to the gym, exploring new locations, and hanging out with his friends during his free time.

 Email: Zachary.DeMoss@rockets.utoledo.edu